CURRENT LAWS

 A REPORT ON U.S. REVIVAL WINDOWS AND AGE LIMIT REVIVAL LAWS

-An overview of all window and age limit revival laws for child sex abuse in the United States, which includes laws in 30 U.S. Jurisdictions, including 27 States and 3 Territories.
-Revival windows are now open or opening soon in Arkansas, Louisiana, Maine, Maryland, Nevada, New York City, Ohio (only for Boy Scout survivors) Vermont, Northern Mariana Islands, and Guam, and several states have revived claims until a survivor reaches a certain age, ranging from 27-55 years old.
+An overview of all window and age limit revival laws for child sex abuse in the United States, which includes laws in 33 U.S. Jurisdictions, including 30 States and 3 Territories.
+Revival windows are now open in Arkansas, Louisiana, Maine, Maryland, Nevada, New York City, Vermont, Northern Mariana Islands, and Guam.
+Limited windows are also open in Ohio, Indiana, Alabama, and Iowa only for Boy Scout survivors.
+Several states have revived claims until a survivor reaches a certain age, ranging from 27-55 years old.

 The Relative Success of State Windows for Child Sexual Abuse Claims